 Elleni Hailu is a second year PhD student in Epidemiology.
-Her interests are in addressing the biopsychosocial mechanisms by which indicators of structural racism are embodied across the lifecourse to influence racial disparities in adverse cardiovascular and maternal health outcomes.
+Her interests are in addressing the mechanisms by which structural racism is embodied across the lifecourse to influence racial disparities in adverse cardiovascular and maternal health outcomes.
+Her current work also examines the link between experiences of discrimination, neighborhood social environments, and disease risk.
 She aims to employ interdisciplinary theories along with novel data analytic methods to conduct research that informs policies.
-Her current work examines multi-level stressors and their influence on adverse health outcomes in multi-center and intergenerational cohorts.
 Elleni earned her MPH in Epidemiology/Biostatistics from UC Berkeley and her BS in Public Health Sciences from Santa Clara University.
 Elleni enjoys spending quality time with family and friends, hiking, and visiting parks/lakes/beaches.

 Tracy Lam-Hine, MBA

-Tracy Lam-Hine is a third-year DrPH student with a focus on social epidemiologic methods, critical mixed-race studies (CMRS), and racial health disparities.
+Tracy Lam-Hine is a third-year DrPH student with a focus on social epidemiologic methods, critical mixed-race studies (CMRS), and the health of multiracial people.
 He is interested in conceptualizing multiracial peoples’ unique experiences with institutional and personally-mediated racism, measuring the health impacts of those experiences, and examining racialization in epidemiology from a CMRS perspective.
-Tracy currently works as a community epidemiologist at the Marin County health department, and has a BS in Economics and Public Policy from UC Berkeley and an MBA from the University of Washington.
-In his free time, Tracy enjoys travel to warm places, surfing, cooking, growing cacti, and taking his dog Mochi to the beach.
+Tracy currently works as an epidemiologist at the Marin County health department, and has a BS in Economics and Public Policy from UC Berkeley and an MBA from the University of Washington.
+In his free time, Tracy enjoys travel to warm places, cooking and eating, and taking his dog Mochi to the beach.

 Kevin Lee, MPH

-Kevin Lee is a third-year DrPH student whose research interest focuses on conceptualizing and operationalizing structural discrimination through the examination of social policies.
-He is especially interested in exploring the racial health inequities arising from immigration and labor policies, and their impact on low-wage immigrant workers.
-Most recently, he has conducted research on immigrant and refugee workforce development, as well as the effects of COVID-19 on health coverage among low-wage workers.
+Kevin Lee is a third-year DrPH student whose research interest focuses on conceptualizing structural discrimination and the effects of racial capitalism through social policies.
+He is especially interested in exploring the racial health inequities arising from immigration and labor policies, specifically focusing on how work and labor conditions such as wage theft impacts the health of low-wage immigrant workers of color.
+His recent work examines immigrant and refugee workforce development, the effects of COVID-19 on health coverage among low-wage workers, and COVID-19 workplace inequities.
 Kevin received both his BA in Ethnic Studies and Psychology, and MPH in Health & Social Behavior from UC Berkeley.
-In his spare time, he enjoys backpacking, traveling, food, and exploring cities, both big and small.
+In his spare time, he enjoys backpacking; traveling; (eating) food; his Monstera, Monty; and exploring cities, both big and small.

 Eli Michaels, MPH

-Eli Michaels is a 4th-year PhD student in Epidemiology.
-She is passionate about integrating theory from across the social sciences with epidemiologic methods to measure racism at different social levels and estimate its effects on racial health inequities in the United States.
+Eli Michaels, MPH is a 4th year PhD candidate in epidemiology at the UC Berkeley School of Public Health.
+Her research is broadly focused on measuring racism and estimating its effects on racial health inequities in the United States.
 She is particularly interested in using big data to measure area-level racial prejudice and examining biopsychosocial pathways to health.
-Prior to starting her PhD, she completed her BA in Sociology and Feminist & Gender Studies at Colorado College and her MPH in Health & Social Behavior at UC Berkeley.
+Eli draws on theory from across the social sciences to inform the questions she asks, the methods she uses, and the interpretation and communication of her research findings.
+Prior to starting her PhD, Eli completed her BA in Sociology and Feminist & Gender Studies at Colorado College and her MPH in Health & Social Behavior at UC Berkeley.
 When she’s not debugging R code, Eli enjoys rock climbing, running, and cooking.